anebz/cloud/Accreditations/aws_developer_associate.md

 ### Aurora

 RDMS are monolithic, very coupled layers, if one is slow they are all slow. if one fails, they all fail. can't operate or scale independently.

-Aurora is a self-healing cloud optimized relational db: it breaks apart the monolithic stack to enable a db that can scale out, it leverages the distributed and elastic nature of the cloud.
+Aurora is a self-healing cloud optimized relational db, distributed and elastic: it breaks apart the monolithic stack to enable a db that can scale out.

 Aurora moves out the logging and storage layers of the db into a multi tented, scale out db optimized storage service.
 In Aurora global, the primary region allows read & write, while the secondary region is read only.
 Aurora is not serverless by default, but can be made serverless.

 ### DynamoDB

 Non-relational serverless db stored on SSD, spread across 3 geographically distinct data centers, immediately consistent and highly durable (unlike Redis).
+Can be used for web sessions, JSON docs, and metadata for S3 objects, scalable session handling, as well as Elasticache.
+For fetching multiple items in a single API call, use BatchGetItem.

+> Consistency

 Choice of 2 consistency models: Default: eventual consistent reads and Strongly consistent reads.
+Strongly consistent RCU (per second always!!) is 4KB/s.
+A file of 15KB would need 4 reads.
+And for 100 strongly consistent reads, 100*4 = 400.
+WCU is 1KB/s.
+Eventual consistency read is always double the strongly consistent read capacity.

+> Security

 All DynamoDB tables are encrypted at rest with an AWS owned key by default.
 Access is controled using IAM policies.
 Fine grained access control using IAM condition parameter: `dynamodb:LeadingKeys` to allow users to access only the items where the partition key value matches their user ID.

 You can create a local secondary index at the time of table creation, or a global secondary index at any time.

 Query results are always sorted in ascending order by the sort key if there is one, and query operation is generally more efficient than a scan.
+Parallel scans while limiting the rate minimize the execution time of a table lookup.

+The number of tables per account and number of provisioned throughput units per account can be changed by raising a request.

 Unlike RDS, DynamoDB requires data operations to be done by your app, that means all data needs to be sent over the network.
 Pricing is depending on requests.
 Storage pricing is 10 times higher than S3.
 You can get on-demand or provisioned option.
 Do not use local indexes, they might be immediately consistent but once you create them, all records sharing the same partition key need to fit in 10GB.
 Global indexes don't constrain your table size in any way, but reading from them is eventually consistent.